steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 ## No-one wants to be seen in a sinking ship

-The biggest benefit of microservices is again, not technical.
+The biggest benefit of micro-services is again, not technical.

-It is that they **feel** like a future-proof carreer move.
+It is that they **feel** like a future-proof career move.
 No-one wants to be left on the bench while everyone has left.

 Unless monoliths are made cool again... 🤔🤣

 # What did we learn ?

-* Microservices are solving your problems
+* Micro-services are solving your problems
 * So do monoliths

-Therefore it might be more efficient to spend the budget on evolving your monoliths that are already battle proven into than to drink the microservice Kool-Aid.
+Therefore it might be more efficient to spend the budget on evolving your monoliths that are already battle proven into than to drink the micro-service Kool-Aid.

 Yet, drinking that gives you an immediate nice cool attitude.
 Which might have